islandcontroller/jtag-wire-adapter/README.md

 ## Overview

-This adapter can be used to interface a SEGGER J-Link debug probe to a generic JTAG or SWD target, using .1" "DuPont"-style header jumper wires.
+This adapter can be used to interface a SEGGER J-Link debug probe to a generic JTAG or SWD target, using .1" *DuPont*-style jumper wires.
 This low cost solution can be especially useful for academic users of J-Link EDU probes, as it doesn't require special connector hardware to be fitted on target project boards.

 ## Licensing